Author: Frank W. Jackson, M.D.

 Hepatitis C is caused by a virus (medically abbreviated as HCV).
 This type of viral hepatitis is different from the others in an important way.
 All patients with hepatitis A and most with hepatitis B develop an acute infection, recover completely, and develop antibodies that protect them from ever getting the disease again.
 However, the hepatitis C virus is a “quick-change” artist.
 Once inside the body, it changes its form to evade discovery and attack by the immune system.
 Scientists have already identified many forms of HCV, and patients infected with one type are not necessarily safe from other types.
 Hepatitis C patients do develop antibodies, but they are not curative or protective as in hepatitis A or B. Hepatitis C antibodies may not completely rid the body of the virus.
 Therefore, most people infected with the HCV virus will develop chronic hepatitis.

-Current estimates are that 3.5 million Americans carry the virus that causes hepatitis C, and 150,000 people become infected with HCV each year.
+Current estimates are that 3.5 million Americans carry the virus that causes hepatitis C, and 17,000 people become infected with HCV each year.
 This virus is known to be spread through infected blood, blood products, and needles.
-Prior to the late 1980s, people were most at risk for contracting the disease through blood transfusions.
+Prior to the late 1980s, people were at risk for contracting the disease through blood transfusions.
 However, a blood test was developed at that time to detect the virus, and the blood supply is now always tested to prevent spread of the disease in this way.
 Even so, there is a very slight risk for those who must receive blood products on a regular basis, such as hemophiliacs and patients on hemodialysis.
 Health care workers are also at risk.
-At this time, the people most at risk for getting hepatitis C are IV drug users who share needles.
+At this time, the people most at risk for getting hepatitis C are IV drug users who share needles as well as those who have sex with an IV drug user.
 There are also a larger number of cases among east Asians.
-In about 40% of all cases of hepatitis C, it is unknown how the patient was infected with the virus.
-This situation is known as community acquired disease.

 Symptoms and Diagnosis